yawekum/Homework/Section7/YawAgyekumSection7HW.md

 ## Question 4
 ## Using EVCharging, Write a query to find out how many many times those stations were used.
 Order them by the most used to the least used and limit the output to 5 records.

-SELECT stationId, count(userId) as 'numUsage'
+SELECT stationId, count(DISTINCT userId) as 'numUsage' FROM EVCharging
-FROM EVCharging
 GROUP BY stationId
-ORDER BY numUsage DESC
+ORDER BY COUNT (DISTINCT userId) DESC
 LIMIT 5;

 ## Question 5